-Wrongful Conviction Recently Overturned after 34 Years of Imprisonment for a Crime Man Did Not Commit | Davis Vanguard
+Wrongful Conviction Recently Overturned After 34 Years of Imprisonment for a Crime Man Did Not Commit - Davis Vanguard

 Even with presumed innocence, Dunn was serving a life sentence in addition to 90 years and as a result was held behind bars for an additional four years.

-The Midwest Innocence Project urges a re-examination into the Attorney General’s Office, charging the office “presented nothing that challenged the body of evidence showing Chris is innocent” and “the office wasted valuable resources and taxpayer money in its effort to keep Chris behind bars—even though two Circuit Attorneys had determined he did not commit the crime and even though Judge Hickle had already concluded, no jury would convict him today.”
+The Midwest Innocence Project urges a re-examination into the Attorney General’s Office, charging the office, “presented nothing that challenged the body of evidence showing Chris is innocent” and “the office wasted valuable resources and taxpayer money in its effort to keep Chris behind bars – even though two Circuit Attorneys had determined he did not commit the crime and even though Judge Hickle had already concluded, no jury would convict him today.”

 The report also includes individuals they personally thanked as well as the team members who represented Christopher Dunn and worked on his case: